DIY SCENTED GIFTS & BODY PRODUCTS

 HOW CAN WE HELP?

-We no longer stock pre-made bath salts like the ones pictured, but we do have a full range of essential oils and oil blends, as well as natural glycerin.
+We have a full range of essential oils and oil blends, as well as natural glycerin.
 Natural salts can usually be found in your local health food shop.
+We have some wide mouth PET jars, or upcycle your own decorative mason jars.

 All you need: